Characterization of Dirichlet-to-Neumann maps via the Born approximation: Introduction

 whenever $u_f^\gamma$ solves \eqref{e:conduct}.
 The Calderón problem can be stated precisely as the problem of reconstructing the conductivity $\ga$ from the DtN map $\Lambda_\ga$ or, equivalently, as the inversion of the nonlinear map $\Phi$ defined as

 where $\ga$ varies in some class of admissible conductivities.
+The mathematical analysis of this inverse problem has a long and rich history; results showing that $\gamma$ can be uniquely reconstructed from $\Lambda_\ga$ (\textit{i.e.}, that $\Phi$ is injective) date back to the seminal works by Kohn and Vogelius \cite{KoVo84}, Sylvester and Uhlmann \cite{SU86, SU87}, and Nachman \cite{Na88}.
+Stability, another important aspect of the inverse problem, has also been widely studied. $\Phi^{-1}$ is known to be discontinuous for any natural topology on the set of DtN maps (the inverse problem is \textit{ill-posed}) although numerous \textit{conditional stability} results are known to hold.
+We refer the reader to the recent monograph \cite{FSUBook} for a detailed description of these results as well as a thorough guide to the literature.

+Much less is known about the problem of characterizing the range of $\Phi$, that is, the set of all DtN maps arising from conductivities (some partial results for very specific classes of two-dimensional conductivities can be found in \cite{Ingerman, Sha11}); because of ill-posedness, this question is especially relevant to the reconstruction aspect of the Calderón problem: namely, that of finding effective procedures to construct $\gamma$ from $\Lambda_\gamma$.
+Reconstruction has been thoroughly investigated, partly due to its connection to a number of imaging techniques, such as Electrical Impedance Tomography (EIT).

+The results in this article aim to contribute to the understanding of the range of $\Phi$, and as a byproduct, to provide a rigorous background for some widely used reconstruction methods in EIT based on linearization.
+A short review on these methods, and a description of their connection with the results in this article is presented in \Cref{s:survnumerico}.

-This map is differentiable, and the inversion of its differential $\d \Phi_\sigma$ at some reference conductivity $\sigma$ is known as the linearized Calderón problem.
+Linearization methods are based on the inversion of $\d \Phi_\sigma$, the Fréchet differential of $\Phi$ at some reference conductivity $\sigma$.
+This is known as the linearized Calderón problem.
 Since the work of Calderón \cite{calderon}, understanding this linearized version of the inverse problem has been a cornerstone in the strategy for solving the full nonlinear problem from both theoretical and numerical viewpoints.

-Calderón's inverse problem has been thoroughly investigated, partly due to its connection to a number of imaging techniques, such as Electrical Impedance Tomography (EIT).
-A wide range of linearization approaches to numerical reconstruction in EIT involve determining a function $\gb_\sigma$ that solves
+One tries to determine a function $\gb_\sigma$ that solves

 where $\ga$ is the conductivity one desires to approximate with respect to a background conductivity $\sigma$ (or a sufficiently close prior); see \cite{HaSe2010} for instance.
 This is merely formal, since it is not clear that such a function exists.
-Motivated by the linear approximation in inverse scattering theory developed by Born in the 1920s, following \cite{Barcelo2022, BCMM23_n}, we denote $\gb_\si$ as the Born approximation of $\ga$ with respect to $\si$.
+Motivated by the linear approximation in inverse scattering theory developed by Born in the 1920s, following \cite{Barcelo2022, BCMM23_n}, we call $\gb_\si$ the Born approximation of $\ga$ with respect to $\si$.